wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/CGDataVis/Media/Media-OpenSource-List.md

 - [Learn FFmpeg libav the Hard Way](https://parg.co/UkX): I was looking for a tutorial/book that would teach me how to start to use FFmpeg as a library (a.k.a. libav) and then I found the "How to write a video player in less than 1k lines" tutorial.
 Unfortunately it was deprecated, so I decided to write this one.

 - [2015-How to Write a Video Player in Less Than 1000 Lines](http://dranger.com/ffmpeg/ffmpeg.html): There is a sample program that comes with ffmpeg called ffplay.
 It is a simple C program that implements a complete video player using ffmpeg.

+# Video Editor

+- [PeerTube #Project#](https://github.com/Chocobozzz/PeerTube): Be part of a network of multiple small federated, interoperable video hosting providers.
+Follow video creators and create videos.
+No vendor lock-in.
+All on a platform that is community-owned and ad-free.

+- [Remotion #Project#](https://github.com/JonnyBurger/remotion): Remotion is a suite of libraries building a fundament for creating videos programmatically using React.